CodeWithDennis/filament-select-tree/README.md

         return $query;
     })

-    // Here, the label 'Category' is assigned to the field.
+    // The label 'Category' is assigned to the field.
     ->label(__('Category'))

-    // By calling this function, it ensures that only leaf nodes can be selected while preventing the selection of groups.
+    // Ensures that only leaf nodes can be selected while preventing the selection of groups.
     ->disabledBranchNode()

-    // Enabling this feature will show the count of children alongside the group's name.
+    // Show the count of children alongside the group's name.
     ->withCount()

-    // By calling this function, it activates the search functionality for the SelectTree.
+    // Activates the search functionality for the SelectTree.
     ->searchable()

-    // Using this function, the SelectTree is disabled.
+    // The tree is disabled.
 (You can also use: ->disabledOn('')) ->disabled(),
 ```
 ## Video